hintjens/zmq-rainbow/README.md

 ## Subscriber (ROUTER)

-The Subscriber connects a DEALER socket to the Store's ROUTER socket on port `30002`, specifying the channel to subscribe to as the first message.
+* The Subscriber connects a DEALER socket to the Store's ROUTER socket on port `30002`.

+* The Subscriber can specify the channel to subscribe to as the first message.
 If this is empty it will receive messages from all channels.

 ## Store